 Leg Exercises With Ankle Weights Anyone Can Do

 What I love about using ankles weights for working out is that they are so simple to add to any exercise to create more resistance and challenge yourself more than you normally would.
-They are also not intrusive where they get in the way of your movements.
+They are also not intrusive where they get in the way of your movements during your workout.
 What I would like to do is show you guys various exercises you can do at home with them to strengthen your abs, legs and butt muscles.

-With the exercises I am going to suggest below you will want to use ankle weights that are 1-5lbs in weight.
-All of these of course can be done without weights as well and you and work your way into using weights as you get strong enough to do so.
+With the resistance exercises I am going to suggest below you will want to use ankle weights that are 1-5lbs in weight.
+All of these of course can be done without weights.
+You can work your way into using weights as you get strong enough to do so.
+All of these are great for protecting against future injuries.
 You can also go crazy and add a weighted vest to the exercise as well.

 10 Ankle Weight Exercises For Legs and Butt!

 I love this exercise because you activate so many muscles with it making a big impact in a short amount of time.
 With your ankle weights on, we want to be in a sitting position on the floor starting with your feet flat.
 Your arms are locked and hands flat on the ground to give yourself support.

 We will start by lifting both knees to your chest.
 Extend your left leg straight out, pause, bring your left leg back in.
 Now extend your right leg straight out, pause and then bring your right leg back in.
 You can continue at this pace or start to extend the leg by the chess as the extend leg is coming back in to get the bicycle pedal motion.

 Tip: You can make this more difficult by taking your hands off the floor which will engage your core and make the exercise even harder.

 I would suggest 10 reps for each leg and a total of 3 sets to start with.

 Extend the number of reps as you get stronger.
 You will work your quadriceps, abdominals, hamstrings, hip flexors and some of your butt muscles with this!